 Remember: The Village has suspended all solicitor permits.
 If someone comes to your house that you don’t know – don’t answer.
 If you feel unsafe or witness suspicious behavior, call 9-1-1.

-On Friday, March 20, Village President Keith Giagnorio declared a State of Emergency in the Village of Lombard.
+Village President Keith Giagnorio declared a State of Emergency in the Village of Lombard.
 A State of Emergency will:

 - help the Village access Federal funding.

 - allow the Village to maintain certain administrative functions including the payments of bills and other routine requirements.